Alluxio/alluxio/docs/en/operation/StressBench.md

 - `--cluster` argument needs to be added to each operation so that the bench jobs will be submitted to job master, distributed to job workers, and executed by job workers.
   Each job worker executes one bench job.
 You can use `--cluster-limit` to specify how many bench jobs run.
 Cluster throughput is calculated by aggregating the throughput of each bench job.

+### Limitations
+- Job Service Stress Bench only supports loading self-generated test files.
+- The `CreateFiles` operation is only used for generating test files instead of measuring throughput.

 ## Client IO Stress Bench

 The Client IO Stress Bench is a tool to measure the IO performance of Alluxio through the client.